 Water Shortages: Glaciers and snow packs that now provide water to many millions of people are melting, foreshadowing severe regional water shortages in the future.
 HERE are the slides of a review by Dr Peter Gleick "The Vulnerability of U.S. Water Resources to Climate Change: From the Mississippi River floods to growing shortages in the West" presented to the US House of Representatives in partnership with the American Association for the Advancement of Science (AAAS).

 Food Disruption: Disruption of food supplies, agriculture, and fisheries will occur drastically for many hundreds of millions, conservatively, by 2100.
 Increased rain in the winter and increased evaporation in the summer in addition to pest migration will stress crops.
 This will lead to bad food shortages, including in the US; see HERE and the NASA VIDEO below.
 Global warming is negatively affecting pollination and bees, said to be responsible for 1/3 of human nutrition.
 HERE is an article backed by extensive data (explained HERE), showing that fish crucial for the marine food chain are in danger of decreasing by over 50% due to the extension of OMZ (oxygen minimum zones), due to global warming.
 Global phytoplankton, at the base of the marine food chain, is in decline due to rising sea temperature; see HERE.
+"Fundamental and comprehensive" changes to marine life include rapidly warming and acidifying oceans, changes in water circulation and expansion of dead zones within the ocean depths.
 The earth already has 800 million people that go to bed hungry each night.
 Global warming will substantially increase this number.

 Disease Increase: As warming occurs, disease vectors including insects move north.
 This will increasingly affect the disease transmission to people, crops, and forests in many regions.
 The US Defense Department's Quadrennial Review (2010) says: "Climate change will contribute to food and water scarcity, will increase the spread of disease, and may spur or exacerbate mass migration."